Lemon Layer Cake

 1 T. lemon rind AND 1/4 c. fresh lemon juice (room temperature)

-Lemon rind strips for decoration
+lemon rind strips for decoration

 Instructions

-Whisk everything except for the lemon strips together in a large bowl until smooth.
+For the icing – whisk everything except for the lemon strips together in a large bowl until smooth.
 Place one cake layer on your serving platter and spread on half of the icing – it doesn’t all need to be covered, it looks lovely when it just starts to spill over the sides.
 Top with the second cake layer and spread on the rest of the icing, topping with some lemon rind if you wish.

 If you aren’t serving this straight away, cover it lightly and refrigerate.

-- Category: Cakes, Lemon
+• Category: Cakes, Lemon